 Barn owls also have their own language of love.
 Male owls “flirt” with potential mates by giving them dead mice and screeching, and females who are interested respond by croaking.

 These small apes have relationships that can mirror those of humans, in that couples do cheat, breakup, and even “remarry.”
+Relationships aren't easy, even for these monogamous animals.
 For the primate couples that do stay together, they groom each other and equally help raise their children.